Volunteer Engagement Statement

 Fishline strives to create an environment that brings out the best in our volunteers and in those whom we serve.

 - Due to COVID-19 we are requiring all volunteers to use a mask at all times and practice mandated 6ft social distance guidelines.
+We also require that volunteers be fully vaccinated.

-- Volunteers must sign a sign-in waiver and check your temperature at the beginning of each shift.
+- Volunteers must sign a sign-in waiver.

 - We ask volunteers who may be at risk or not feeling well to please stay home and take care of themselves and strongly recommend those with an underlying medical health condition (visit the CDC for more information.) not volunteer at this time.